Liposarcoma is cancer that starts in the fat cells. It is a type of soft tissue sarcoma.

-However, many liposarcoma tumors are recurrent, meaning they return after treatment.
+Many liposarcoma tumors are recurrent, meaning that they return after treatment.

-Doctors will recommend frequent follow-up testing to ensure a person's cancer has not returned.
-Examples of these tests may include imaging scans, such as an MRI, as well as a physical exam.
+Doctors will recommend frequent follow-up testing to make sure that a person's cancer has not come back.
+Examples of these tests may include imaging scans, such as an MRI, and physical exams.

-Many medical and research centers are working on developing drugs to treat liposarcomas.
-Ideally, this will provide new treatment regimens that can help extend the life of a person who has a liposarcoma.
+Many medical and research centers are working to develop drugs to treat liposarcomas.
+Ideally, this research will provide new treatment regimens that can help extend the life expectancy of a person with this type of cancer.

 Is it hard to find a liposarcoma specialist?